AAlab1819/Steven-00000011580/Week10 - Shortest Path/README.md

 <p align="center">
 <img width="100" height="100" src="https://user-images.githubusercontent.com/25146223/48302430-5f4e7100-e52f-11e8-9a1c-f41e617429a3.jpg">

-For this week’s topic: ‘The Shortest Path’, with the following problem:
+For this week’s topic: ‘The Shortest Path’, with the following problems:

 <p align="center">601 A – The Two Routes</p>